Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Methodology

 \subsection{Experimental Design}

-There is a research gap in studies capturing the relationship between LM user patterns and trust levels, and no prior quantitative research has ranked and measured the importance of key topics related to LM usage in academia.
-We surveyed and gathered large-scale data on these issues to address the research questions (see Figure \ref{fig:flowchart}).

-We focused on five key features: LM adoption (binary), usage duration (ordinal), trust levels (ordinal), importance scores of each issue (ordinal), and qualitative comments on each issue (written text).
+The overview of the survey is in Figure \ref{fig:flowchart}.
+The survey contained a structured set of questions divided into multiple sections, with approximately 20-25 questions and conditional questions based on the participant's responses.
+The prompts included questions about the participant's role at the private school, their usage of language models, their opinion on the importance of understanding the technical process behind LLMs, and their trust in AI-generated content.
+We focused on five key features: LLM adoption (binary), usage duration (ordinal), trust levels (ordinal), importance scores of each issue (ordinal), and qualitative comments on each issue (written text).
 Ordinal data was collected using a five-point Likert scale.
-Considering LM adoption is critical for comparing trust levels between users and non-users.
-Usage duration is important for analyzing how trust evolves through more interaction.
-The importance scores for the five core issues help to pinpoint the most pressing concerns.
-Participants' comments on each issue contribute to understanding the underlying rationales.

-The survey contained a structured set of questions divided into multiple sections, with approximately 20-25 questions and conditional questions based on the participant's responses.
-The prompts included questions about the participant's role at the private school, their usage of language models, their opinion on the importance of understanding the technical process behind it, and their trust in AI-generated content.
 The survey was also designed to study participants' attitudes toward five key topics aforementioned in \textit{RQ4}.
-Each participant was asked to cast a single vote per topic, rating them on a scale of 1 to 5; a larger number indicates higher importance.
+Each participant was asked to cast a single vote per topic, rating them on a scale of 1 to 5, with a larger number indicating higher importance.
 Alongside their ratings, participants provided written rationales for their choices.
+These qualitative comments give deeper insights into these topics, offering a nuanced understanding of the concerns that matter most to the academic community.

-We intentionally excluded demographic features such as age and gender to reduce participant fatigue, aiming for a completion time of under 10 minutes.
-The high completion rate of 88\% indicates that the survey was effectively designed to minimize fatigue and ensured the collection of high-quality data.
+We intentionally excluded demographic features such as age and gender to reduce participants' fatigue, aiming for a completion time of under 10 minutes.
+The pre-testing was conducted a week before the approved survey period, where we received feedback from experts in Computer Science and Statistics outside the target population to check the question prompts.
+The experiment was conducted around a month as described in section \ref{approval}.
+The high completion rate of 88\% indicates that the survey was effectively designed to minimize fatigue.